RaiyannJ/ESC204-PSA-0107-08/CAD+CAM Files/README.md

 ReceiptF - The final MYFab DigiFab order.
 Here only the top piece was ordered, since the bottom peice was able to properly fit the circuit within.

+VFinal Top3mf - The final 3mf files we used for printing the top component.

-VFinal Top3mf and Bottom3mf - the final 3mf files we used for printing!
+VFinal Bottom3mf - The final 3mf files we used for printing the bottom component.

-CAD Screenshot - Screenshot of our CAD model for the final integration and printing
+CAD Screenshot - Screenshot of our CAD model for the final integration and printing.